About EGSH

 Step 5 — Transfer at DLD Trustee Office

 Both the buyer and the seller (or their Power of Attorney holders) attend a DLD-authorised trustee office.
+Once the purchase is agreed, the formal sale registration in Dubai is completed at a DLD trustee centre, where both parties sign the transfer agreement and fees are settled.
 The buyer pays the remaining balance plus all applicable fees via manager's cheque.
 Once payment is confirmed, the DLD issues a new title deed in the buyer's name.

 EGSH operates as a DLD-authorised trustee office and can facilitate the transfer process, including documentation verification and fee settlement, on behalf of buyers who are overseas.